-When thinking about which details needs to be included, just think about what you would usually ask a new parent: When was the baby born?
+When thinking about which details need to be included, just think about what you would usually ask a new parent: When was the baby born?
 What did the baby weigh?
 What is the baby’s name?
 The answers to these questions are essential for your announcements.
 No matter what, be sure to include the following in your baby announcements:

 - Introduction: Show off your new little bundle’s personality with an adorable message that will leave all smiling.
-This is also a great place to allude to the baby’s gender if your little one’s name isn’t gender specific
+This is also a great place to allude to the baby’s gender if your little one’s name isn’t gender-specific.

 - Parents’ Names: Include the full names of the parents on your announcements.
 Don’t forget about the proud big siblings either— they surely want to be a part of this very exciting time.

 - Baby’s Full Name: This is your son or daughter’s first introduction into the big world (which definitely calls for a formal intro).
 This means including baby’s full name including middle, if applicable.
 So your announcement should read “Katherine Marie Kligenberg” instead of “Kate.”

 - Baby’s Birth Date: Your loved ones want to know when they get to wish this little cutie a happy birthday, of course.
 Many new parents like to include the time of birth along with the date.
 The announcement will read “Born at 4:53 AM on October 25, 2019.”

 - Baby’s Weight and Length: Optional but recommended.
 These are the little details we were talking about that all your loved ones are waiting to hear.
 If you choose not to include the specifics, go ahead and assure loved ones that mom and baby are healthy as can be.

 - Make the announcement fit your family’s personality as well as the baby’s

 - Include whatever details you feel comfortable including

 - They say a picture is worth a thousand words—add a photo of your sweet little one to make your announcement just that much more special